Mohanavadivel-git/caasworkshop/lessons/6-buildtools.md

 The disadvantage is that you now can no longer test and view your container images locally.
 Generally, the building of your container image will be done in your team's DEV environment to compensate for this disadvantage.

 This workshop uses `BuildConfigs` to build our container images.
-If you have a developer machine, you are still encouraged to download [localdev](https://github.ford.com/Containers/localdev) and can build container images that way if you want the ability to test and run images locall.
+If you have a developer machine, you are still encouraged to download [localdev](https://github.ford.com/Containers/localdev) and can build container images that way if you want the ability to test and run images locally.
 A [troubleshooting guide](https://github.ford.com/DevEnablement/caas-workshop/blob/archived/troubleshooting.md) is provided in the old version of the workshop.

 ---